 I give you… Simon Says!

-A crowd favorite, Simon Says is an excellent way to build rapport with your students.
+As a crowd favorite, Simon Says is an excellent way to build rapport with your students.

-Even my shyest students come out of their shell for this one.
+Even my shyest students come out of their shells for this one.
 It’s also a great way to get your students moving around, which is perfect for the little ones that are full of energy.

 How To Explain Simon Says to Your Student